supro200/netsql/README.md

 python netsql.py --query="select * from interfaces" --source 10.23.235.3 --user aupuser3
 python netsql.py -q="select Interface,Description,Mode,Access_Vlan,Native_Vlan,Link_Status,Protocol_Status from switchports" -u aupuser3 -s 10.30.3.4 -html
 ```
-The same outcome can be achieved using other tools, such as Splunk, but this script provides a lightweight alternative.
+The same outcome can be achieved using other tools, such as Splunk, or AWS Athena, but this script provides a lightweight alternative.

 It can connect to a group of devices, or process text files without connecting to them.